RobinCaroff/workshop-kmp/codelab.md

 }
 ```

-Notice that we create to methods with the same purpose.
+Notice that we create two methods with the same purpose.

 Positive
 : The `suspend` keyword is not supported in Swift.
 As we are going to take advantage of coroutines, the Android app will call the `suspend` method but the iOS one will call the regular method with a callback system.